Pioneercoinio/PioneerBurn/README.md

 your pcoin to the burn address.
 This is for your own protection so that someone cannot submit a burn notice for your transaction before you are able to.

-To sign your message you will need a public and private pem key.
+To sign your message you will need a public and a private key.

 If you already have a public/private key pair you would like to use, skip the next section.